rrgeorge/OGL-SRD5/README.md

 # OGL-SRD5
-Dungeons &amp; Dragons 5th Edition System Reference Document (SRD) v5.1 available in Markdown and other publishing formats.
+Official website for the REmastered edition of the Dungeons &amp; Dragons 5th Edition System Reference Document (SRD).